 Yoed’s impressive touring history and deft ability to arrange music, layer sounds, and overdub string sections has garnered him a wealth of experience and recognition within the music world.
 He’s had the privilege of recording with Interpol’s Paul Banks, for whom he arranged and performed all the strings on his first two solo albums.
 In 2008 he recorded with Yael Naim on her Billboard-topping self-titled album and has toured extensively with Regina Spektor as well, most notably on a recent world tour to promote her What We Saw from The Cheap Seats project.

 He has performed in such storied venues as Radio City Music Hall, London’s Royal Albert Hall, the Sydney Opera House, Carnegie Hall, Alice Tully Hall, and the Rose Theatre at Lincoln Center, to name a few.
-Yoed has also appeared on The Today Show and The Tonight Show with Conan O’Brien (NBC), The Late Show with David Letterman (CBS), Good Morning America (ABC), and Later with Jools Holland (BBC).
+Yoed has also appeared on The Today Show and The Tonight Show with Conan O’Brien (NBC), The Late Show with David Letterman (CBS), Good Morning America (ABC), The Late Late Show with James Corden (CBS), The Late Show with Stephen Colbert (CBS) and Later with Jools Holland (BBC).

 Though much of his time has been invested in supporting world-renowned artists in the studio and on tour, Nir’s own music remains close to his heart.
 His debut album, Suspended Hours, and his second album, The Next Dream, both display the musical skills which have made Yoed an indispensible part of more than 700 albums by various artists across multiple genres.
 Yoed Nir’s solo releases showcase his distinctive touch and voice, using a language that bridges the classical and contemporary music worlds.